 National University DC graduate, Dr. Aaron Popp ('09), shows that joining with another established chiropractic physician, either as an associate or a partner, can often be an excellent path to success.

 As a DC student, Aaron spent part of his internship in the NUHS Whole Health Center in Aurora, and also worked with Arlyn Jacobus, DC, PhD, LAc, in Crown Point, Indiana.
 After Aaron graduated, he and Dr. Jacobus ended up opening a new business together in a brand new facility.
 Together, they invested in a building that also housed other specialists, including osteopaths, MDs, surgeons, and physical therapists.
 It also boasts a complete laboratory.

 The practice soon grew and Dr. Aaron Popp was able to bring over his father, Jeremy Popp, DC, who sold his south suburban Chicago practice to move to Crown Point and practice with his son.
-They are now in the process of building out a bigger space within the facility to be completed early this year.
 They also just recently hired another NUHS DC grad, a good friend from Dr. Popp's graduating class, Dr. Matt Sherwood ('09).

 Dr. Jeremy Popp, Dr. Aaron Popp ('09), Dr. Matt Sherwood ('09)